nstiegler/whats-for-dinner/README.md

 ## Author

-Created by [Your Name] for personal meal planning purposes.
+Created by Norman Stiegler for personal meal planning purposes.